How Much Does It Cost to Install Shiplap in 2025?

 Shiplap vs. Other Wall Costs

-Shiplap, drywall, Sheetrock, tongue and groove, molding, and board and batten are all wall materials you can install in your home.
-Compare the cost to install shiplap in a typical 200-square-foot room with the cost to install these other wall materials.
+Shiplap, drywall, sheetrock, tongue-and-groove, molding, and board and batten are all wall materials you can install in your home.
+Compare the cost to install shiplap with the cost to install these other wall materials.

 Shiplap vs. Drywall and Sheetrock

 Sheetrock is a form of drywall and is a fairly common alternative to plaster for walls.
-Drywall costs $1.50 to $3 per square foot, including materials and installation, while the cost to frame and build a wall is $2,000 on average
+Drywall costs $1.50 to $3.50 per square foot, including materials and installation, while the cost to frame and build a wall is $2,070 on average.

 While drywall and sheetrock are less costly and easier to paint than shiplap, the intricate wood grain of shiplap adds a layer of visual appeal.
 In addition, shiplap is more durable than drywall or Sheetrock.
 It takes a significant amount of force to dent shiplap.
 Shiplap is also more moisture-resistant than drywall and Sheetrock.